The Freedom of No Longer Needing to Explain Yourself: How Releasing Justifications Heals People-Pleasing and Builds Authentic Self-Trust

 • You're exhausted by constantly making yourself "digestible" for others

-These patterns indicate that your self-worth is still tied to external approval rather than internal conviction.
+These patterns indicate that your self-worth is still tied to external approval rather than internal conviction — and they're often rooted in unprocessed emotional patterns that somatic healing and mindfulness practices can help address.

 The Science of Unexplained Confidence